-In an article by the Harvard Business Review titled “The New Science of Customer Emotions“, we see that through these emotions that they discovered across multiple categories, we have the nine most important emotions that influence buying behavior.
+In an article by the Harvard Business Review titled “The New Science of Customer Emotions“, we see that through these emotions that they discovered across multiple categories, we have the nine most important emotions that influence buying behaviour.

 Now, the point is what you sell and what your clients sell are going to connect to more than one of these emotions.
 What you need to understand though, is that these are not the emotions that drive buying decisions, but that your customers experience myriad emotions throughout their journey.

 Well, the first thing you can do in empathy marketing is something called empathy mapping.
 What you see the customer say and do externally tells us how they’re thinking and feeling.
-You need to actually spend time with your customers and you need to get data.
+You actually need to spend time with your customers, and you need to get data.

 Based on what they’re saying and doing, it helps you build an understanding of what is not happening externally, but you need to understand the interior world of how customers are thinking and feeling.

 If you have insights, you can help them navigate the internal challenges they’re going to face.